Policy 5200 — Internal Research Grants

 2.1 Objective

 The objective of internal grants and awards is to nurture and sustain a vibrant research community at Mount Allison University by encouraging the participation of faculty, librarians, technicians and students in research endeavours.
-To this end, the University will assist in meeting the financial needs arising from research projects leading to peer-reviewed publications in the natural sciences, social sciences and humanities, and research and creative and scholarly work in the fine and performing arts.
-In addition, the University also provides some funds to help defray the costs of presentations at conferences.
+To this end, the University will assist in meeting the financial needs arising from research projects that lead to activities like knowledge mobilization outputs, student training opportunities, etc. in the natural sciences and humanities, and research and creative and scholarly work in the fine and performing arts.
+In addition, the University also provides some funds to help defray the costs of faculty presentations at conferences.
 Researchers are encouraged to explore new or alternative sources of external funding including partnerships with the public and private sector.

 2.2 Sources Of Funds

 Internal research grants and awards are funded by a variety of sources internal and external to the University.
-In addition to using operating funds to support research and creative activity by faculty members and students, the University receives funding annually from two external government agencies (the Natural Sciences and Engineering Research Council and the Social Sciences and Humanities Research Council) and from a variety of internal restricted and unrestricted funds, which include the Petrocan, Bell, Crake, and Universitas funds.
-Actual sums and percentages differ from year to year.
-The granting councils currently use a formula which makes their General Research Grants dependent on the amounts of monies received by Mount Allison University scholars for their own individual or group projects.
-Restricted trust funds have clauses that preclude monies from being used for any purpose other than research and in some cases for some disciplines only, e.g., the Crake Foundation.
-Operating funds, on the other hand, have no such provision and the amount of monies allocated to support research and creative activities is set annually by the Provost and Vice-President, Academic and Research from the academic operating envelope.
+In addition to using operating funds to support research and creative activity by faculty members and students, the University administers funding annually from a variety of external agencies (e.g. the Natural Sciences and Engineering Research Council - NSERC - and the Social Sciences and Humanities Research Council - SSHRC) and from a variety of internal restricted and unrestricted funds, which include the Petrocan, Bell, Crake, and Universitas funds.
+Actual spending allocations from each source differ from year to year.
+Restricted trust funds have clauses that preclude monies from being used for any purpose other than research and in some cases for certain disciplines only (e.g. the J.E.A.
+Crake Foundation).
+Operating funds, by comparison, have no such provision; the amount of monies allocated to support research and creative activities is set annually by the Provost and Vice-President, Academic and Research from the academic operating envelope.

-3 — PRINCIPLES AND PROCEDURES FOR ADJUDICATING APPLICATIONS
+3 — PRINCIPLES AND PROCEDURES FOR ADJUDICATED APPLICATIONS

 3.1 Committee-Applicant Communication